Table of Contents

 This luxury dog bed has an orthopedic foam base, a contemporary sofa-style design that offers extra security for large and medium-sized dogs, and an overstuffed supportive bolster for extra-large dogs who like to lounge.

 With your budget in mind, professionals carefully created this feature-rich dog bed, which was made with high-quality, long-lasting materials and textiles in colors and patterns that would complement any interior design.

-The open mattress design and slope contoured form factor provide pets plenty of room to sleep in a variety of positions while promoting greater ergonomic comfort and orthopedic support for pets.
+The open mattress design and slope-contoured form factor provide pets plenty of room to sleep in various positions while promoting greater ergonomic comfort and orthopedic support for pets.